Skip to content

 • Responsible organization: UCA, CNRS, etc.

-• Optional: Project publication date on the site.
+• Optional: Project publication date on the website

-• Display project on the public site: unchecking this box will keep the project in the system but hide it from the public site.
+• Display project on the public website: Unchecking this will keep the project in the system but hide it from the public site

 • Financial info

-• Optional: Total subsidies allocated to the project.
+• Optional: Total grant amount allocated to the project

-• Funder (selected from a list) and specific funder (free text if the funder is not listed).
+• Funder (selected from a list) and specific funder (free text if the funder is not in the list)

-• If the desired organization is not listed, create a new one and then associate it.
+• If the desired organization is not in the list, create a new one and then associate it

 • Axis and theme

-• Specify the axis and theme of the project manager (usually yourself).
+• Indicate the axis and theme of the project manager (usually yourself)

 Once completed, the LIMOS administrative services will be notified and will validate (or reject) the project.

-The project will then be visible on the LIMOS website, including partner and funder information (see example below).
-Financial project information will only be visible to logged-in members.
+The project will then be visible on the LIMOS website, including partner organizations and funders (see example below).
+Financial information will only be visible to logged-in members.

 Exemple projet